BlueBirdBack/NoDogeTweeter/README.md

 # NoDogeTweeter

-NoDogeTweeter is a Chrome extension that reverts the Twitter logo back to its original design, replacing the Doge logo.
+NoDogeTweeter is a Chrome extension that reverts the 𝕏 logo back to the original Twitter logo and changes the favicon back to its original design.
+This extension is useful if you prefer the original Twitter aesthetics over the changes made by Elon Musk.

 ![Marquee](./assets/marquee-promo.png)

-**Note:** Elon Musk changed the Twitter logo back to its original design, making this extension unnecessary.
-However, you can still use this as an example of how to create a Chrome extension to modify website elements.

 ## Features

-- Automatically detects the Doge logo on Twitter and replaces it with the original Twitter logo
+- Automatically detects the 𝕏 logo on Twitter and replaces it with the original Twitter logo.
+- Reverts the favicon back to its original design.
-- Preserves the original HTML structure
+- Preserves the original HTML structure.

 ## Installation